 Contact the editorial team at firstname.lastname@example.org.
 Include your name and a writing sample.
 The sample doesn’t need to have been published – it can be an existing blog or a rant off the top of your head.
 If you already have an idea for a piece, include that idea.
 We’re a contributor oriented site, so it will be important that you’re able to generate your own ideas.

 Pink Raygun’s management team is comprised of Lisa Fary, Sonia Aurora and John Dallaire.

 Lisa Fary is a graduate of the creative writing program at Florida State University and holds an advanced degree in Special Education.
 Her earliest influences are Princess Leia, Rainbow Bright, Astronaut Barbie, and her 6th grade teacher, Ms. Palmer.
 Her best friend as a child was an oversized atlas.

-Sonia began writing at 10, wanting to follow in the footsteps of Beverly Cleary.
+Sonia Aurora began writing at 10, wanting to follow in the footsteps of Beverly Cleary.
 Over the years her influences ranged from Agatha Christie to Sylvia Plath until now where most of the voices in her head are of her own creations.
 She’s made two short films Dr. Lovestrange; or How I Learned to Stop Worrying & Love the Bug and A Hollywood Tale, the latter winning the Great Production Value award at the 2012 New Media Film Festival in San Francisco.
-She plans to film her superhero short Wonder in the summer of 2013.
+She finished filming her superhero short Wonder which will premiere on PRG in November 2013.